 Are the payments listed in Box 1 the amount I will use on my tax return?

 The amount provided in Box 1 serves as a resource to you when you complete your Form 1040.
 Consult your tax professional who can help you calculate the amount you will report.

-Since I received Form 1098-T from the College, do I qualify for one of the education tax credits?
+Since I received Form 1098-T from the University, do I qualify for one of the education tax credits?

 Not necessarily.
 Consult your tax preparer to determine your eligibility.

 Some content on this page is saved in PDF format.
 To view these files, download Adobe Acrobat Reader free.
 If you are having trouble reading a document, request an accessible copy of the PDF or Word Document.